Exercise: Deploy app to Raspberry Pi

 In the SSH session, create a directory named cheesecave.net in the home directory.
 Switch to the new directory.

 Publish a self-contained app to the Raspberry Pi

 Complete the following steps in the original terminal window on your development machine:

 Publish the app as a self-contained app.

-If you're using a 64-bit version of Raspberry Pi OS, use
+This assumes you're using the recommended 64-bit OS.
+If you're using a 32-bit version of Raspberry Pi OS, use

---runtime linux-arm64in the command above to target the correct OS.
+--runtime linux-armin the command above to target the correct OS.

 The preceding command creates a directory with the files required for a self-contained deployment for the